United Kingdom: Prior to the Treaty of Union

 Stonehenge in Wiltshire is a ring of stones, each about 13 ft high, 7 ft wide and 25 tonnes, erected 2400–2200 BC.

-Settlement by Cro-Magnons of what was to become the United Kingdom occurred in waves beginning by about 30,000 years ago.
+Settlement by Cro-Magnons of what is now the United Kingdom occurred in waves beginning by about 30,000 years ago.
 The island has been continuously inhabited since the last retreat of ice around 11,500 years ago.
 By the end of the region's prehistoric period, the population is thought to have belonged largely to a culture termed Insular Celtic, comprising Brittonic Britain and Gaelic Ireland.

 The Roman conquest, beginning in AD 43, and the 400-year rule of southern Britain, was followed by an invasion by Germanic Anglo-Saxon settlers, reducing the Brittonic area mainly to what was to become Wales, Cornwall and, until the latter stages of the Anglo-Saxon settlement, the Hen Ogledd (northern England and parts of southern Scotland).
 Most of the region settled by the Anglo-Saxons became unified as the Kingdom of England in the 10th century.
 Gaelic speakers in north-west Britain (with connections to the north-east of Ireland and traditionally supposed to have migrated from there in the 5th century) united with the Picts to create the Kingdom of Scotland in the 9th century.

 The Roman Baths in Bath, Somerset, are a well-preserved thermae from Roman Britain.

-In 1066 the Normans invaded England from northern France.
+In 1066, the Normans invaded England from northern France.
 After conquering England they seized large parts of Wales, conquered much of Ireland and were invited to settle in Scotland, bringing to each country feudalism on the Northern French model and Norman-French culture.
 The Anglo-Norman ruling class greatly influenced, but eventually assimilated with, the local cultures.
 Subsequent medieval English kings completed the conquest of Wales and tried unsuccessfully to annex Scotland.
 Asserting its independence in the 1320 Declaration of Arbroath, Scotland maintained its independence thereafter, albeit in near-constant conflict with England.

-In 1215 Magna Carta was the first document to state that no government was above the law and that citizens have rights protecting them.
+In 1215, Magna Carta was the first document to state that no government was above the law and that citizens have rights protecting them.